Sirrah91/Asteroid-spectra/README.md

 The bahaviour of the whole code is driven by NN_config.py.
 You should not change the part at the bottom of this file unless you know the onsequences for the rest of the code.

+The whole code can be run via main.py.

 In ./Modules/chemical/ and ./Datasets/ there are trained modes and datasets which were used in the paper.

 For any question or comments, contant me at david.korda@helsinki.fi.